awsdocs/aws-php-developers-guide/doc_source/ses-filters.rst

 Delete an Email Filter
 ======================

-To remove an existing filter for a specific IP address use the the :SES-api:`DeleteReceiptFilter <API_DeleteReceiptFilter>`operation.
-Provide the unique filter name to identify the receipt filter you wish to delete.
+To remove an existing filter for a specific IP address use the :SES-api:`DeleteReceiptFilter <API_DeleteReceiptFilter>` operation.
+Provide the unique filter name to identify the receipt filter to delete.

-You can delete and create a new receipt filter, if you need to change the range of addresses that are filtered.
+If you need to change the range of addresses that are filtered, you can delete a receipt filter and create a new one.

 **Imports**